 To prevent you from this email overload.
 Share information on your social media and don't forget to get the right tooling.

-You can use Swello which is scheduling tool for social media to help you publish the right content on every channel.
+You can use Swello which is a scheduling tool for social media to help you publish the right content on every channel.

 There are many more things that could be built upon your company to improve email management.